Salary: Denmark

+There is no minimum salary determined by law.
+A salary is often discussed or given as a gross monthly salary ("månedlig bruttoløn") which is pre-tax but including any pension benefits required by collective agreements ("overenskomst") to be deposited by the employer.
+This typically amounts to 8-12% of the monthly net salary ("månedlig nettoløn"), of which the employee is also obligated to deposit a part, typically another 4-6%.

 European Union

 According to European law, the movement of capital, services and (human) resources is unlimited between member states.
 Salary determination, such as minimum wage, is still the prerogative of each member state.
 Other social benefits, associated with salaries are also determined on member-state level.

 India

 In India, salaries are generally paid on the last working day of the month (Government, Public sector departments, Multi-national organisations as well as majority of other private sector companies).
 According to the Payment of Wages Act, if a company has less than 1,000 Employees, salary is paid by the 7th of every month.
 If a company has more than 1,000 Employees, salary is paid by the 10th of every month.

 Minimum wages in India are governed by the Minimum Wages Act, 1948.
 Employees in India are notified of their salary being increased through a hard copy letter given to them.